2023 Most Popular Visual & Performing Arts Bachelor's Degree Schools in Connecticut

 The following schools top our list of the Most Popular Visual & Performing Arts Bachelor's Degree Colleges.

-Our analysis found University of Hartford to be the most popular school for visual and performing arts students who want to pursue a bachelor’s degree in Connecticut.
-UHart is a medium-sized private not-for-profit school located in the city of West Hartford.
+Our 2023 rankings named University of Hartford the most popular school in Connecticut for visual and performing arts students working on their bachelor’s degree.
+UHart is a medium-sized private not-for-profit school located in the midsize city of West Hartford.

 About 56% of the students majoring in visual and performing arts at the school are women while 44% are male.